vivekprm/vim-nvim-tmux-learning/vim-learnings.md

 - SHIFT + M to go to the middle section of visible screen.
   - SHIFT + M followed by ZZ can be used to scroll the document.
 - Use [whichKey](https://github.com/folke/which-key.nvim) plugin to know which next keys are available.
+- Use gg to go all the way up to a document.
+SHFT + g to go all the way down.
+- SHFT + M to move to middle of the visible screen.
+- zz to also scroll and stay in the middle fo visible screen.
+- Hitting % moves to the matching counter part of any brace.

 # Finding
 - f followed by character to find. e.g. f + s finds the next s character we can hit ; to repeat it and go further , to go backward.
 Use F to search backward.